krutisfood/mesh/README.md

 # Command suite for VMWare

-## What is Mesh?
+## What is Vmesh?

-Mesh is a Command Suite (think git) to make managing VMWare components easier and possible without leaving your local machine.
+Vmesh is a Command Suite (think git) to make managing VMWare components easier and possible without leaving your local machine.

 ##THIS IS ALPHA!

-Mesh is currently Alpha, hence the 0-dot version; it is susceptible to methods, classes and modules being renamed, added or deleted.
+Vmesh is currently Alpha, hence the 0-dot version; it is susceptible to methods, classes and modules being renamed, added or deleted.

 ## Setup